Featured image: 'The Work'. (O O)

 Is this all designed to make us feel better?
 If the answer is yes—that such satisfaction can only be achieved by sniggering at others—then this world is simply nasty and shallow.
 However, I doubt that happiness can even be found like this: relying on external judgements to find contentment with one’s appearance will leave one in a constant state of insecurity.

-The consciences of the people who produce these stories cannot be clear, for they must understand the psychological impacts on the impressionable.
+The consciences of the people who produce these stories cannot be clear, for they must understand the psychological impact on the impressionable.
 That or they’re either naïve or malicious; and I wouldn’t bet against the latter.

 Attaining the unattainable

-A drive to achieve unrealistically-high standards is also communicated, however futile that may sound.
+A drive to achieve unrealistically high standards is also communicated, however futile that may sound.

 Research undertaken by the American Society for Aesthetic Plastic Surgery demonstrates a worrying trend in how we are reacting to body self-perception, with the number of cosmetic procedures continuing to rise with time.
 In 2015 Americans spent more than $13.5 billion on liposuction, Botox, buttock lifts, skin tightening, breast augmentation, eyelid surgery, and more.
 Interestingly, people aged between 35 and 50 years old were most likely to undergo a procedure, signifying the substantial weight of age many of us allow ourselves to bear.